Table of contents

 Examples can also help you with the next step in the process: picking a template.

-2. Select a resume template
+2. Select an appropriate template

 3. Add contact info to the header